 Whether it’s GDPR or security attestations like SOC 2, my prior startup experience taught me that using a client’s requirements as a way to back into an InfoSec program can lead to costly technology decisions.
 You need to start now and start small, so it’s achievable.
 Deferring your compliance debt will cost you so much more in the future.

-You might be familiar with the term technical debt in software development where you prioritize speed of a code release over properly structured or regression tested code.
+You might be familiar with the term technical debt in software development where you prioritize the speed of a code release over properly structured or regression-tested code.
 With compliance debt, you’re likely not even considering the small steps you can take to address security considerations when architecting your solution delivery or managing privacy reputational risk that exists in your go-to-market strategy.

 Compliance as Code

 Compliance as Code is the process of automating the implementation, verification, remediation, monitoring and reporting of compliance status.
 This automation comes in the form of code and is the best way to build compliance into development and operations.
 If you don’t know where to start, however, you don’t need to reinvent the wheel.

 Use Standard Security Frameworks That Fit Your Business

 The good news is that GDPR, SOC 2, ISO 27001, and NIST 800 standards are well-documented and transparent.
 They provide a prescriptive outline in the form and nature of controls, policies and procedures you need to follow to adhere to their standards.
 When these standards intersect with your product, some fundamental principles can be deployed to a minimum flag where PII (personally identifiable information) and customer-sensitive data might live.
 Developing a taxonomy of flags or markers for data classification with the corresponding risk assessment for data leakage potential are the first steps to take in helping to mitigate your compliance debt.
 NIST does a great job outlining techniques to classify PII here.

 Identify All Possible Risks